junhongmit/H2GB/README.md

 ```

 ## Run the UnifiedGT
-`UnifiedGT` is a modular graph transformer framework that  designed to encompass many existing GTs and GNNs by leveraging unified components: (1) graph sampling, (2) graph encoding, (3) graph attention, (4) attention masking, and (5) feedforward networks (FFN).
+To summarize and systematically compare the performance of existing GNNs on `H2GB`, we designed `UnifiedGT`. `UnifiedGT` is a modular graph transformer framework that  designed to encompass many existing GTs and GNNs by leveraging unified components: (1) graph sampling, (2) graph encoding, (3) graph attention, (4) attention masking, and (5) feedforward networks (FFN).
 It is implemented as a Python library and is user-friendly.
 It includes a unified data loader and evaluator, making it easy for researchers to access datasets, evaluate methods, and compare performance.

 <p align='center'>
   <img src="https://raw.githubusercontent.com/junhongmit/H2GB/main/imgs/framework.png" width="80%" height="auto"/>